 You should also mix it up a little bit; three symbols in a row is not as effective as having them broken up randomly by other characters.

-Two-factor authentication (2FA) is an extra precaution that requires you to put in an extra code that you get through your phone/email or app (such as Google Authenticator) whenever logging in on an unfamiliar device.
-You should use two-factor authentication (2FA) whenever it is available to safeguard from hackers.
+Multifactor authentication (MFA) is an extra precaution that requires you to put in an additional code that you receive through your phone, email or app (such as Google Authenticator) whenever logging in on an unfamiliar device.
+You should use multifactor authentication (MFA) whenever it is available to best safeguard from hackers.

 Use a Different Password for Each Account